Agriculture, Food, and Human Values Society

 Conflict of Interest

 Section 6.1.
 Disclosure.
 Any Board member, officer, or key employee who has an interest in a contract or other transaction presented to the Board or a committee of the Board for authorization, approval, or ratification shall make a prompt and full disclosure of his or her interest to the Board or committee prior to its acting on the contract or transaction.
-This disclosure shall include any relevant and material facts known to the director, officer, or key employee about the contract or transaction that might reasonably be construed to be adverse to the corporation’s interest.
+This disclosure shall include any relevant and material facts known to the director, officer, or key employee about the contract or transaction that might reasonably be construed to be adverse to the Society’s interest.

 Section 6.2.
 Voting.
-No Board member shall vote on any contract or transaction that has a direct bearing on services to be provided by that Board member, or by any organization the Board member represents or in which the Board member has an ownership interest or is otherwise interested or affiliated, that would directly or indirectly financially benefit the director.
+No Board member shall vote on any contract or transaction that has a direct bearing on services to be provided by that Board member, or by any organization the Board member represents or in which the Board member has an ownership interest or is otherwise interested or affiliated, that would directly or indirectly financially benefit the Board member.
 All such services will be fully disclosed or known to the Board members present at the meeting at which the contract or transaction is authorized.

 Section 7.1.
 Acceptance of Funds.
 Grants, donations, bequests, and other funds and property may be accepted from any source in conformity with the mission statement and policies adopted by the Board.